"Our moonshee", from "Curry and Rice on Forty Plates"

 Burton has been the subject of a dozen or more biographies, several of which are available here in full.
 Despite its many flaws, the foundation of these is his wife Isabel Burton's worshipful two volume Life, which contains one long and one short autobiographical fragment by Burton (repeating the Falconry fragment noted above), and is again the only source for many of the stories which surround Burton.

 The most important archival biography is Mary Lovell's A Rage to Live (1996).
+Jon Godsall's important biography of Burton, The Tangled Web (2008). is a useful dose of skepticism.
 Byron Farwell's crisp Burton (1963) is the most balanced and critically detached.
 Fawn Brodie's speculative psychobiography, The Devil Drives (1967) is very readable but has not aged well.
 All biographies of Burton should be read skeptically as many of his biographers tend to accept the stories that surround his life uncritically.

 Richards, Alfred Bate.